LorenzoLaCorte/Cmd-Injection-TestSuite/Readme.md

 A possible refinement for sure is a better visualization of results, involving:
 - results collected in a structured way in a dictionary,
 - results better visualized through a tabular view.
+Another thing to do is to release resources also if the user stops the execution manually.